dhelonious/mastodon-snap/README.md

 For more information, see the latest [release readme](RELEASE.md) or the [FAQs](docs/faq.md).

-## Why a snap package?
+## Why a Snap package?

 The [Fediverse](https://en.wikipedia.org/wiki/Fediverse) is intended to remove the dependency on a single service provider.
 But users are still dependent on the instance providers.
 While a user can register with multiple instances and switch between them, their data is still tied to one instance at a time.
 In addition, users still do not have full control over their own data.

 So anyone should be able to host their own Mastodon instance on a home server, an old PC, a VPS or even a RasPi.
 However, creating a Mastodon instance requires some advanced knowledge and skills.
 The officially provided [Docker Compose file](https://github.com/mastodon/mastodon/blob/main/docker-compose.yml) reduces the complexity by a good amount.
 However, some knowledge of Docker and some occasional debugging is still required.

+One solution to this problem is provided by [YunoHost](https://yunohost.org), which offers a large catalog of applications, including Mastodon, that can be deployed with a single click.
+This makes self-hosting convenient and nearly maintenance-free.
+However, to ensure stability and compatibility across all these applications, YunoHost may not always be able to use the latest versions of its dependencies.
+This may mean that you cannot use the latest version of Mastodon or its newest features.

-As mentioned above, this all-in-one snap package further simplifies the installation process of Mastodon, enabling everyone to host their own fully functional (micro) instance.
-Because snaps are self-updating, setting up a Mastodon instance can be reduced to executing two simple commands, with minimal future maintenance required.
+This brings us back to why this project was started in the first place.
+As mentioned above, this standalone, all-in-one Snap package further simplifies the installation process for Mastodon, enabling anyone to host their own fully functional (micro)instance on any Linux system.
+Because Snaps are self-updating, setting up a Mastodon instance can be reduced to executing two simple commands, with minimal future maintenance required.

 # 🚀 Quickstart

-If you're not running Ubuntu, start by [installing the snap daemon](https://snapcraft.io/docs/installing-snapd#without-snap).
+If you're not running Ubuntu, start by [installing the Snap daemon](https://snapcraft.io/docs/installing-snapd#without-snap).
 Then run these commands:

     sudo snap install mastodon-server